nicholas-long/environment/zet/20231128160825/README.md

 - need to make custom scripts in order to implement certain features on mac os
   - `sed` does not have working implementations of the `-e` or `-i` arguments on Mac OS
-- include changes in zkvr
 - this script became required once changes were implemented in zetcmd

 ## things to implement
 - [x] add tags
 - [x] delete tags
-- [ ] spawn from template and replace content
+- [x] spawn from template and replace content
   - script `zet/20231128160825/createtemplate` to edit the template after spawning
+- [x] include changes in zkvr

 ```bash
 $ ./addtag macos README.md